Think carefully before securing other debts against your home. Your home may be repossessed if you do not keep up repayments on your mortgage.

 Most BTL mortgages are interest-only, which means you don’t pay anything off the lump sum borrowed each month but, of course, at the end of the mortgage term you need to repay the capital in full.

 Unlike a mortgage on your own home (i.e. the one you live in), BTL mortgage lending is not regulated by the Financial Conduct Authority unless your tenant will be a close family member.
 This means that most BTL mortgages are unregulated.
-Here at Mortgage Options we are FCA-authorised and will always give you the most suitable advice and recommend the most suitable products for your situation.
+Here at Mortgage Options we are FCA registered and will always give you the most suitable advice and recommend the most suitable products for your situation.

 How much you can you borrow for buy-to-let mortgages